iamyounix/msimagb460_tomahawk/guide and samples/combinekext/combinekext.md

 3. Find Info.plist inside USBMap.kext and open with respective app such as [Xplist][plisteditor1] or [ProperTree][plisteditor2].

 > **Note**: Windows 10 or 11 64-bit are recommended for the full feature set (companion port binding, port type guessing.).
 Windows 8 may work, Windows 7 and below will very likely crash. `32-bit` is not supported, macOS needs `64-bit` anyway.
 Windows PE works.
 Some device names may not be as descriptive but if you really don't want to install Windows, you can create a Windows PE USB and hit `Shift` + `F10` to open `cmd`, then run the program.
+Markdon

-## Intergrate XHCI-Unsupported Info to USBMap.kext
+## Integrate XHCI-Unsupported Info to USBMap.kext

 1. Add proper information under IOKitPersonalities in our USBMap.kext as below:
    - `IOKitPersonalities`